fred1878/Descent/readme.md

 -separate root, map, message, stats console\
 -move MainMenu to input_handlers\
 -monsters sometimes have gear\
--when monsters die they drop invbentory\
+-when monsters die they drop inventory\
 -status bar has more info?\
 -sort inventory\
 -move main.py functionality to engine\